dabeaz/curio/README.rst

 If you have programmed with threads, you find that curio looks similar.
-You'll also find that the above server can handle thousands of simultaneous client connections even though no threads are being used under the covers.
+You'll also find that the above server can handle thousands of simultaneous client connections even though no threads are being used under the hood.

 Of course, if you prefer something a little higher level, you can have curio take care of the fiddly bits related to setting up the server portion